gemrb/gemrb.github.io/Manpage.md

     exiting GemRB.
 It is disabled by default.

 <!-- end list -->

-  - **GamepadSupport**=(0|1)
-    Set this to *0* to disable gamepad/joystick support entirely.
-    On some Windows systems, SDL's joystick subsystem initialization can hang for 30+ seconds due to device enumeration issues (e.g. WMI timeouts).
-If the game takes abnormally long to start, try disabling this.
-It is enabled by default.

-  - **GamepadSupport**=(0|1)
-    Set to 0 to disable.
-Sometimes needed on Windows if startup is delayed.

-  - **GamepadPointerSpeed**=INT
-    Pointer movement speed with gamepads.
-The default is 10.

-  - **GamepadPointerAccel**=INT
-    Pointer movement acceleration factor.
-The default is 103, while 100 means no acceleration.

-  - **GamepadLDeadZone**=INT
-    Gamepad left stick threshold value for registering movement.
-The default is 5000.

-  - **GamepadRDeadZone**=INT
-    Gamepad right stick threshold value for registering movement.
-The default is 5000.

   - **VitaKeepAspectRatio**=(0|1)
     If set to *1*, original aspect ratio is preserved while game area is scaled to native PS Vita resolution.
 It is enabled by default.